groonga/groonga/doc/source/reference/commands/object_inspect.rst

 Required parameters
 ^^^^^^^^^^^^^^^^^^^

-There is no optional parameter.
+There is no required parameters.

 Optional parameters
 ^^^^^^^^^^^^^^^^^^^

-There is only one optional parameters.
+There is only one optional parameter.

 .. _object-inspect-name: